Blankll/note/articles/education.md

 6 However, there are still some obvious gaps between urban and rural education infrastructure.
 During the development of rural education infrastructure, urban education facilities are also developing rapidly

-7 What is more worrying is the gap between urban and rural teaching levels and teacher resources.
-It is difficult for excellent teachers to come to the countryside to devote themselves to rural education.
+7 The more worrying thing is the gap between urban and rural teaching quality and teacher resources.
+It is difficult for new generation teachers to come to the countryside to devote themselves to rural education.

-8 Many people want to work and live in large cities and economically developed areas, including teachers.
-The imbalance in economic development has caused an imbalance in teaching quality to a certain extent
+8 Many people want to work and live in urban areas and economically developed areas, including teachers.
+The imbalance in economic development is one of the main reasons for  imbalance in teaching quality.

-9 this is the 2019 education statistics released by the Ministry of Education of China, there are 88,631 rural primary schools across our country, accounting for 55.3% of the country’s total number of schools, but only have 30.6% of teachers in these schools
+9 this is the 2019 education statistics, there are 88,631 rural primary schools across our country, accounting for 55.3% of the country’s total number of schools, but only have 30.6% of teachers in these schools

 10 In rural primary schools and secondary schools, there are many older teachers.
 These teachers have rich teaching experience, but their education methods are lagging,  teaching quality is not well.